JayeMcC/LaravelTest/README.md

 8) Documentation
 I've opted to use swagger via external definitions rendered here: http://localhost:8000/swagger-ui/index.html#/

-Things considered out of scope of the requirements, but potentially in the scope of the evaluation criteria:
+Things I've considered out of scope of the requirements, but potentially in the scope of the evaluation criteria:
 Security
 - Email confirmation on account creation
 - Password requirements